hashicorp/design-system/website/docs/components/alert/partials/guidelines/guidelines.md

 !!!

 #### Links
 Use [LinkStandalone](/components/link/standalone/overview) when an action takes the user to a new destination (URL).
-Follow LinkStandalone's [usage guidelines](https://www.figma.com/file/8I4u10OyhYZIea4MpXwJwm/Design-guidelines-migration?node-id=2522%3A8014) to determine what variant "type" to use.
+Follow LinkStandalone’s [usage guidelines](https://www.figma.com/file/8I4u10OyhYZIea4MpXwJwm/Design-guidelines-migration?node-id=2522%3A8014) to determine what variant "type" to use.

 <Hds::Alert @type="inline" as |A|>
   <A.Title>Title here</A.Title>